sightes/sightes/readme.md

 - 🌐 [LinkedIn](https://linkedin.com/in/sightes)
 - 💌 Email: sulloa@ieee.org
 - 📍 Based in Santiago, Chile
-- 🐱 Fun fact: I believe clean code is a form of self-care 💖

 Thanks for passing by!
 May your data always be clean and your models well-tuned 🌸🚀